martiserra99/formity-old/README.md

 #### return

-The return element is an object with the following syntax:
+The _return_ element is an object with the following syntax:

 ```json
 { "return": "expression" }
 ```

-`"expression"` is a mongu expression that can resolve to any value.
+The `"expression"` of the element is a mongu expression that can resolve to any value.

 This is an example: